alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-participating-kafir-farewell-party.md

 layout: post
 title: "Ruling on Muslim participating and paying in a farewell party for a non-Muslim"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 16439"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 16439"
-category: [walabara]
+category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441 AH
+date: 2020-07-27
 lang: en
+locale: en
 note: true
-uid: ruling-on-participating-kafir-farewell-party
-locale: en
 excerpt: "Muslims' participation with non-Muslims in collecting a sum of money to hold a party to see off non-Muslims is a kind of respect and honor to them which is not permissible for a Muslim to do or even take part in."
 muftis:
   chairman: